 7. An average of 137 species of plants and animals are driven into extinction every day in the world’s tropical rainforests

 Rampant deforestation and increasing wildfire events are destroying more natural habitats every day, threatening the survival of many important and rare species.
 Human activities such as logging and cattle ranching as well as illegal animal trade are further shrinking tropical rainforests, contributing to the loss of millions of hectares every year.
 As trees are cut down, animals lose their habitat and struggle to survive.
 In the Amazon alone, over 10,000 species are threatened with extinction.

-More than 100 world leaders, representing 85% of the world’s forests, pledged to end and reverse deforestation by the end of the decade, in a historic declaration at the UN climate conference in Glasgow.
+In 2021, more than 100 world leaders representing 85% of the world’s forests pledged nearly $2 billion to end and reverse deforestation by the end of the decade, in a historic declaration at the UN climate conference in Glasgow.
 Brazil, Russia, Colombia, Indonesia, and the Democratic Republic of the Congo are among the countries that have signed the Glasgow Leaders’ Declaration on Forest and Land Use.
 The international pledge will include USD$19.2 billion worth of private and public funds.
 12 countries will allocate $12 billion of public funds from 2021 through 2025 to restore degraded land, support indigenous communities, and mitigate wildfire damage. $7.2 billion will come from new private finance, including companies and philanthropies, to support initiatives such as deforestation-free soy and cattle production in South America, and scaling up investments in tree planting and other nature-based solutions.